ikhemissi/azure-ipaas-workshop/docs/workshop.md

 ### Configure the Service Bus trigger in Logic App

-In this step, we will configure the Logic App `Service Bus` connector and trigger `When messages are available in a topic`.
+In this step, we will focus on the second workflow of the Logic App `wf_orders_from_sb_to_cdb` and we will use the trigger `When messages are available in a topic` of the `Service Bus` connector to trigger the workflow.

 As the Service Bus connection configuration is already done, we will focus on the creation and configuration of the trigger itself.

 <div class="task" data-title="Tasks">